Jack Holmes (footballer)

-Jack Harry Holmes (born 19 September 2001) is an English professional footballer who plays as a midfielder for club Rotherham United.
+Jack Harry Holmes (born 19 September 2001) is an English professional footballer who plays as a midfielder for club Boston United.

 Career

 Holmes began his career at Burton Albion, joining Halesowen Town initially on loan in January 2020, before signing permanently in September 2020.
 He spent the 2022–23 season on dual registration with Hereford, leaving the club in April 2023 after saying he did not have the mentality to be in a relegation fight.

 He signed for Stamford in July 2024, but later that month he moved to Rotherham United after featuring against them for Stamford in a pre-season friendly.
+After two seasons, he left the club after failing to agree a new contract at the end of the 2025–26 season.
+He joined National League club Boston United on a one-year deal with an option for a further year on 1 July 2026.